Youjian Jianghu: Plot summary

-Set in 19th-century China during the Qing dynasty, the story follows Meng Yuanchao, a member of an anti-Qing rebel group who was once in love with Yun Ziluo.
-Seven years earlier, he had been presumed dead after his disappearance.
-Pregnant at the time, Yun Ziluo had married Yang Mu, who had raised her son Yang Hua as his own.
-When Yun Ziluo later learns that Meng Yuanchao is alive, she sets out to find him.
+The story is set in 19th-century China during the Qing dynasty.
+Meng Yuanchao, a member of an anti-Qing rebel group, was in love with Yun Ziluo, a fellow martial artist.
+Seven years ago, he was presumed dead after disappearing on a mission.
+Pregnant with Meng Yuanchao's child at the time, Yun Ziluo had married Yang Mu, a prominent martial artist.
+Yang Mu had then raised Yun Ziluo and Meng Yuanchao's son, Yang Hua, as his own.
+When Yun Ziluo later learns that Meng Yuanchao is still alive and has become a rebel leader and well-known figure in the wulin, she sets out to find him.

 Yang Mu, realising that his wife still loves Meng Yuanchao, fakes his death in a bid to gain her sympathy, but she leaves him nonetheless.
 Yun Ziluo sees Meng Yuanchao in Suzhou and secretly helps him fend off enemies before departing for Lake Tai.
-On her journey, she meets Miao Changfeng, who quietly falls in love with her.
+On her journey, she meets the wandering martial artist Miao Changfeng, who quietly falls in love with her.

-Consumed by jealousy, Yang Mu pledges allegiance to the Qing government and allies with Beigong Wang to ruin Meng Yuanchao's reputation in the wulin.
-Meanwhile, Yang Hua is abducted by Bu Tiandiao and Duan Choushi, who recognise his aptitude for martial arts and train him as their apprentice.
+Consumed by jealousy, Yang Mu pledges allegiance to the Qing government and plots with an imperial guard commander, Beigong Wang, to ruin Meng Yuanchao's reputation in the wulin.
+Meanwhile, Yang Hua is abducted by the eccentric martial artists Bu Tiandiao and Duan Choushi, who recognise his aptitude for martial arts and train him as their apprentice.

-Later, the major characters converge at a ceremony on Mount Tai held by the Fusang Sect, during which Meng Yuanchao helps Lin Wushuang become the sect's new leader.
+Later, the major characters converge at a ceremony on Mount Tai held by the Fusang Sect, during which Meng Yuanchao helps his friend, Lin Wushuang, become the sect's new leader.
 Yang Mu publicly accuses Meng Yuanchao of stealing his wife, but fails to prove it and turns violently against Yun Ziluo.
 She is rescued by Meng Yuanchao and Miao Changfeng, though the latter must relinquish his love for her upon learning of her past.
-Yun Ziluo gives birth to a second son Yang Yan, whose father is Yang Mu, and later joins an effort to rescue Yang Hua from captivity in Yunnan.
+Yun Ziluo gives birth to a second son, Yang Yan, whose father is Yang Mu, and later joins an effort to rescue Yang Hua from captivity in Yunnan.

 In the final act, Beigong Wang leads Qing government forces to attack Meng Yuanchao and the rebels at Xiaojinchuan.
 Meng Yuanchao is gravely wounded but saved by Yun Ziluo.
 Miao Changfeng kills Beigong Wang in combat, yet both he and Yun Ziluo are poisoned.
-Yun Ziluo sacrifices herself by drawing the poison from Miao Changfeng's wound, dying in the process.
+Yun Ziluo sacrifices herself by sucking out the poison from Miao Changfeng's wound, dying in the process.
 Grief-stricken, Miao Changfeng vows to care for Yang Yan to repay Yun Ziluo's kindness.